MeToo movement: Awareness and empathy

-Analyses of the movement often point to the prevalence of sexual violence, which has been estimated by the World Health Organization to affect one-third of all women worldwide.
-A 2017 poll by ABC News and The Washington Post also found that 54% of American women report receiving "unwanted and inappropriate" sexual advances with 95% saying that such behavior usually goes unpunished.
-Others state that #MeToo underscores the need for men to intervene when they witness demeaning behavior.
+Analyses of the movement often pointed to the prevalence of sexual violence, which has been estimated by the World Health Organization to affect one-third of all women worldwide.
+A poll conducted in 2017 by ABC News and The Washington Post also found that 54% of American women report receiving "unwanted and inappropriate" sexual advances with 95% saying that such behavior usually goes unpunished.
+Others also state that #MeToo underscores the need for men to intervene when they witness demeaning behavior.

 Burke said that #MeToo declares sexual violence sufferers are not alone and should not be ashamed.
 Burke says sexual violence is usually caused by someone the woman knows, so people should be educated from a young age that they have the right to say no to sexual contact from any person, even after repeated solicitations from an authority or spouse, and to report predatory behavior.
 Burke advises men to talk to each other about consent, call out demeaning behavior when they see it and try to listen to victims when they tell their stories.

-Alyssa Milano said that #MeToo has helped society understand the "magnitude of the problem" and that, "it's a standing in solidarity to all those who have been hurt."
+Alyssa Milano said that #MeToo has helped society understand the "magnitude of the problem" and that "it's a standing in solidarity to all those who have been hurt."
 She stated that the success of #MeToo will require men to take a stand against behavior that objectifies women.